P1sec/pycrate/README.md

 comment them as much as possible for understanding them easily (and to allow also myself to understand my own code years after...).
-In a near future, a wiki may be provided to bring examples and methods on how to use the different modules (any contribution is welcome on this, too).
+In a near future, a wiki may be provided to bring examples and methods on how to use the different modules (any contribution on this would be very welcomed, too).
-Finally, the code provided in the test/ subdirectory is also representative on how to use the different modules.
+Finally, the code provided in the *test/* subdirectory is also representative on how to use the different modules.

 ASN.1 usage
 ===========

+When a Python module from *pycrate_asn1dir/* is loaded, it creates Python classes corresponding to ASN.1 module (all dash characters are converted to underscore).
+Each ASN.1 object has a corresponding Python instance, exposing the following methods:
+* from_asn1() / to_asn1(), which converts ASN.1 textual value to Python value and back
+* from_aper() / to_aper(), which converts aligned PER encoded value to Python value and back
+* from_uper() / to_uper(), which converts unaligned PER
+* from_ber() / to_ber(), which converts BER
+* from_cer() / to_cer(), which converts CER
+* from_der() / to_der(), which converts DER

+All the methods useful for working with ASN.1 objects at runtime can be found in the file *pycrate_asn1rt/asnobj.py*.

 Tools
 =====

-Two different tools are provided (yet):
+Three different tools are provided (yet):
 * *pycrate_showmedia.py* parses some media files (jpg, bmp, gif, mp3, png, tiff, mpeg4) and pretty print the file structure on the standard output.
 * *pycrate_asn1compile.py* compiles ASN.1 source file(s) and produce a Python
    source file that makes use of the ASN.1 runtime.
 This source file is then usable to encode / decode any ASN.1 object from the compiled ASN.1 specification.
+* *pycrate_berdecode.py* parses any BER/CER/DER encoded binary value of ASN.1
+   objects and prints the corresponding structure.

 Examples
 ========